 Department of Philosophy and Religion

-Faculty: Jay Akkerman, Joseph Bankard, Rhonda Carrim, Joseph Gorman, Mike Kipp, Diane Leclerc, Brent Peterson, Stephen Riley, Richard Thompson, Celia Wolff
+Faculty: Jay Akkerman, Joseph Bankard, Joseph Gorman, Mike Kipp, Diane Leclerc, Brent Peterson (Dean), Stephen Riley, Christina Smerick, Richard Thompson (Department Chair), Celia Wolff

 The Department of Philosophy and Religion serves both general students and departmental majors.
 Graduates of the Department will be able to enter a variety of fields.
 Those who major in philosophy will be prepared for graduate work in philosophy, ethics, religion, law, and related fields.
 Those who pursue academic programs focused on ministry preparation may pursue pastoral or lay ministries according to their calling and choice of minor, as well as graduate work in religion.